Overhead Crane Inspection Howell County, MO

 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-Any modified, repaired, reinstalled, altered, new, or updated crane needs to be inspected to ensure compliance before the first use.
-For instance, ANSI B30.11 requires a Rated Load Test and more before you are able to use the overhead crane.
+Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance before the first use.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even use the overhead crane.

-These inspections should be performed by experienced OEM representatives to ensure that all parts of the system have been tested and properly installed.
-These trained technicians need to provide a full report on the findings.
-At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
-Speak with us now to take a look at your system before getting to work!
+These inspections should be performed by certified representatives in accordance with OEM recommendations to make sure all parts of the system have been installed properly and functionally tested.
+These trained technicians must provide a full report of the findings.
+At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
+Contact us today or give us a call at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the Howell County, MO area or elsewhere throughout the Midwest.